SOMOS Annual meeting

 - Anterior Coronal Oblique Images:

-- supraspinatus tendon may curves anteriorly, which may cause averaging of images w/ rotator interval which may cause an increased signal
+- supraspinatus tendon may curves anteriorly, which may cause averaging of images w/ rotator interval which may cause an increased signal and false impression of rotator cuff tear

-- Case Example: (55 year old female with large rotator cuff tear which lead to anterior instability);
+- Case Example: (55-year-old female with large rotator cuff tear which lead to anterior instability)

-Abnormal findings on magnetic resonance images of asymptomatic shoulders.
+Abnormal findings on magnetic resonance images of asymptomatic shoulders

 Magnetic resonance imaging of the shoulder.
 Sensitivity, specificity, and predictive value.

-Magnetic resonance imaging of the shoulder.
+Magnetic resonance imaging of the shoulder

-Shoulder instability: evaluation with MR imaging.
+Shoulder instability: evaluation with MR imaging

 The use of MRI about the shoulder.
-J Beltran.
-J. Shoulder Elbow Surg.
-Vol 1.
-1992. p 321.
+Beltran J. J Shoulder Elbow Surg.
+1992;1:321.

 Evaluation of the painful shoulder.
 A prospective comparison of magnetic resonance imaging, computerized tomographic arthrography, ultrasonography, and operative findings.